What is the Pass Rate for the CFA® Exam?

 Recent CFA Level II Exam Pass Rates

 The Level II all-time average pass rate is 46%.
-Recent results have varied, and the latest pass rate for November 2022 continues to demonstrate the difficulty of the Level II exam.
+Recent results have varied, however the November 2024 pass rate is well below the all-time average for Level II.

 CFA Level II Exam Administration | CFA Level II Exam Pass Rate |